cviebrock/eloquent-sluggable/README.md

 echo $post->slug;
 ```

-Also note that if you are replicating your models using Eloquent's `replicate()` method,
+> **NOTE:** that if you are replicating your models using Eloquent's `replicate()` method,
-the package will automatically re-slug the model afterwards to ensure uniqueness.
+> the package will automatically re-slug the model afterwards to ensure uniqueness.

 ```php
 $post = Post::create([